 The Integrated Monitoring in Bird Conservation Regions (IMBCR) program collects breeding bird information each year in multiple states throughout the Rocky Mountains, Great Plains, and Intermountain West.
 Every year, occupancy and density estimates are calculated at a variety of spatial scales.
 This information is used in the following ways to inform avian conservation and management:

 For more real-world examples of how population estimates are used, visit this spreadsheet to see past and current raw data requests, projects targeting specific management or conservation questions (overlay projects), additional analyses to address IMBCR partner needs, publications, reports, and tools.

 - Bird population estimates are compared in space.
 For example, we can compare stratum-level estimates to state and regional estimates to determine if local populations are faring better or worse than regional populations.
 We can also use abundance estimates to determine conservation stewardship for a management stratum within a state or BCR.

-- Population estimates are used to make informed management decisions about where to focus conservation efforts.
+- Population estimates are used to inform management decisions about where to focus conservation efforts.
 Strata with large populations can be targeted for protection and strata with low populations can be prioritized for conservation action.
 Managers can also set a threshold to trigger a management action when populations reach a pre-determined level.